w3c/wai-media-guide/description.md

 {% include box.html type="end" %}
 {:/}

-### Audio Only &mdash; Creating Description in a Separate Audio File Only
+### Audio Only &ndash; Creating Description in a Separate Audio File Only

 This approach only works when there is enough space in the main audio for the description, *and* the media player supports a separate audio track for the description.
 This requires skills and software for audio recording and audio editing.